Comparative Review: What's the best place to run on tough terrain? I tried comparing the high-performance 5-finger socks

 table of contents

-Complete comparison of five finger socks to support comfortable driving
+A complete comparison of five-finger socks to support comfortable running

-So this time, we've picked out some of the models that interest you, including high-performance models that average around 2,000 yen per pair, and extremely cheap models that cost around 980 yen for three pairs, and compared them from a multi-faceted perspective as usual.
-Even though differences that you can't see from their appearance, when you actually wear them and run, you will find that the comfort and ease of running are very different depending on the material, how tight they are, and whether or not they have anti-slip.
-We will introduce each of the features, so we hope that this will be useful for you to discover the best buys.
+So this time, we've picked out some interesting models, including high-performance models that average around 2,000 yen per pair, and super-cheap models that cost just 980 yen for three pairs, and as always, compared them from a variety of perspectives.
+Differences that aren't obvious from the outside, but when you actually try them on and run, can make a big difference in comfort and ease of running, depending on the material, how they're fastened, and whether or not they have anti-slip features.
+We'll introduce the features of each pair, so we hope it will help you find your best buy

 table of contents